 G7 is Idealliance’s industry-leading set of best practices for achieving gray balance and is the driving force for achieving visual similarity across all print processes.
 The application of this method enables printers to reproduce a similar visual appearance across all printing types and substrates.

-Burton & Mayer, Inc. offers state-of-the-art print services utilizing the latest technologies available.
-Already an efficient print provider, Burton & Mayer, Inc. looked to Certified G7 Expert, Dave Perszyk of Mueller Graphics and the Idealliance G7 Master Program, to achieve further productivity gains to better serve its customer’s objectives for brand color quality and control.
+Burton & Mayer, Inc. offers commercial collateral print utilizing conventional and digital print methods.
+Already an efficient print provider, Burton & Mayer, Inc. looked to Certified G7 Expert, Mueller Graphics and the Idealliance G7 Master Program, to achieve further productivity gains to better serve its customer’s objectives for brand color quality and control.

-“Quality and repeatability are important to our customers, production personnel, and our sales staff” says John Zamorski, Director of Technology for the company.
+“Quality and repeatability are important to our customers,” says John Zamorski, Director of Technology of Burton & Mayer.
 “Our commitment to the G7 method is just one example of how we’re maximizing our performance, to the benefit of our customers.
 We look forward to the benefits that standardization brings to both our clients and organization.”

-“We applaud Burton & Mayer for utilizing the G7 Master Program to assure consistency and quality in their proofing, brand color management and print processes,” commented Steve Bonoff for IDEAlliance.
-“G7 Master Qualification demonstrates a level of control and expertise that places Burton & Mayer, Inc. at the top of their field.
+“We applaud Burton & Mayer, Inc. for utilizing the G7 Master Program to assure consistency and quality in their proofing, brand color management and print processes,” commented Steve Bonoff for Idealliance.
+“G7 Master Qualification demonstrates a level of control and expertise that places [Burton & Mayer, Inc. at the top of their field.
 We applaud their leadership, commitment and support of the G7 Master Qualification Program.”

 Burton & Mayer President, Tim Burton and six other industry leaders were formally inducted into the esteemed Ben Franklin Honor Society of Printing Industries of America.